Good Fats vs Bad Fats

 Fats can provide valuable energy to your body, are the building blocks of cell membranes, and assist in a variety of hormones and other functions.
 Good fats are carriers for important fat-soluble vitamins, aid in the absorption of minerals and the metabolism of sugar and insulin, and aid by slowing the absorption of nutrients into your system so you can go longer without feeling hungry.

-The good fats considered to be the healthiest come from plants and are called unsaturated fats.
+The good fats considered to be the healthiest come from certain plants and are called unsaturated fats.
 This group of unsaturated fats are then broken into two categories, monounsaturated and polyunsaturated fats.
 In general they help raise the good HDL cholesterol and lower the bad LDL cholesterol.

 Polyunsaturated fats are also important because they contain omega-3 fatty acids, which can decrease your risk of coronary artery disease.
-These include sunflower oil, walnuts, sunflower, sesame and pumpkin seeds, flaxseed, non-GMO soy, and fish including salmon, tuna, mackerel, herring, and trout (be sure to get wild caught, not farm raised to reduce mercury contamination).
+These include walnuts, sesame and pumpkin seeds, flaxseed, non-GMO soy, and fish including salmon, tuna, mackerel, herring, and trout (be sure to get wild caught, not farm raised to reduce mercury contamination).

 Now for the fats that are considered bad fats.
 These fats are broken up into two different categories as well, saturated fats and trans fats.

 Saturated fats need to be consumed in moderation as they raise good HDL cholesterol, but they also can raise bad LDL cholesterol.
-They can be found in animal products from beef, lamb, pork, and chicken skin, coconut oil, whole fat dairy (milk, cream), butter, lard, cheese, and ice cream.
+They can be found in animal products from beef, lamb, pork, and chicken skin, whole fat dairy (milk, cream), butter, lard, cheese, and ice cream.